-Branching allows developers to isolate code and work independently without disturbing the main development line (the 'master' on GIT).
+Branching allows developers to isolate code and work independently without disturbing the main development line.

 A Branch is a copy of the project taken at a specific point in time, for example when preparing a new release for promotion to another environment.
 The copy can be taken from the main development line, from another Branch or from a Tag.
 A Branch is editable and can therefore "fork" from the original source.
 In this situation, reconciliation between the original source (branch or trunk) and the forked Branch must be done manually.